eladkehat/Couch-RQS/README.markdown

 buffer that is accessible through HTTP.
 However, RQS trades-off SQS' high availability guarantee for real queue functionality (see the wiki pages for a detailed comparison).
-Also, RQS is complete free and runs on your own infrastructure - completely under your control.
+Also, RQS is completely free and runs on your own infrastructure - completely under your control.